spark-engine-ai/ChatWeb/README.md

 ## 🎉 News

+* **December 6th, 2023: Global access.** LAuRA is now accessible from any path and will soon be able to output to any path as well as iterate inside any path.
+Join our Discord to contribute!

-* **December 3rd, 2023: Custom stack templates!.** Use --stack "REACT" to use VUE, NEXT or REACT framework when building your app.
+* **December 3rd, 2023: Custom stack templates.** Use --stack "REACT" to use VUE, NEXT or REACT framework when building your app.
 We highly recommend using --config "Human" with it so you can get the AI team to iterate on the project while you host the web app locally through a second terminal window.

 * **November 29th, 2023: ChatWeb project initiation.** We begun building up an automated React architecture to build entire web apps locally using AI agents.